yegor256/blog/_posts/2015/jan/2015-01-05-how-to-be-honest-and-keep-customer.md

 ourselves: "Is our process transparent enough?
 Do we give enough information to the client about milestones, risks, plans, costs, etc.?"
 In most cases, it's our own fault, and we're trying to learn and improve.
-If so, it's important to react fast, before the client becomes too agressive in his orders and instructions.
+If so, it's important to react fast, before the client becomes too aggressive in his orders and instructions.
 It will be very difficult to escort him back to the normal process once he gets "micro-management" in his blood.